MarinaSchluter/Online-Sports-Bettings/README.md

     - Context: This tab provides an overview of the number of Online Sportbetting houses in Spain and their ratings.
 It has a filter to display them according to the rating of the public.
     - Events Distribution: This tab shows the number of events (competitions) on which bets have been placed during the period recorded in the dataset used in the project.
     - Wager vs Win: Overview and comparison of the amount bet by the players and the amount earned by the company.
 By using filters, some more concrete data can be displayed.
+    - Hold: Overview about Hold distribution by Sport Group and Purchase Time.
     - PowerBI: A PowerBI panel with different statistics has been added in this Tab.
 It can also be consulted [PowerBI](https://app.fabric.microsoft.com/view?r=eyJrIjoiZTIyMjcxNjktZGExMS00MDljLWJmMjYtYzFiZDMzMmZhMDZiIiwidCI6IjhhZWJkZGI2LTM0MTgtNDNhMS1hMjU1LWI5NjQxODZlY2M2NCIsImMiOjl9&pageName=ReportSection).
     - Prediction: In this tab you can predict the company's profit by specifying a sport group and the time of purchase of the bet.